ivanenev/skills-server/CONFIGURATION.md

-# Enhanced Skills Server Configuration Guide
+# Skills Server Configuration Guide

-This document details configuration options for the Enhanced Skills MCP Server, including environment variables, configuration files, and path customization.
+This document details configuration options for the Skills MCP Server, including environment variables, configuration files, and path customization.

 ## Table of Contents